romainl/idiomatic-vimrc/README.md

 ### A NOTE ON TUTORIALS

-Vim tutorials and plugin instructions are often written from a "Unix" perspective, which has been causing confusion among Windows users since forever.
+Vim tutorials, including this one, and plugin instructions are often written from a "Unix" perspective, which has been causing confusion among Windows users since forever.
 If you are on Windows trying to follow Unix-centric instructions, keep in mind the rules below:

 - When the author says `~`, `~/`, `$HOME`, or `$HOME/`, read it as `C:\Users\username\`.
 - When the author says `vimrc`, `.vimrc`, or `~/.vimrc`, read it as `C:\Users\username\_vimrc` or, if you followed the advice above, `C:\Users\username\vimfiles\vimrc`.